 In 1924 her remains were conveyed to the family plot.

-Regretfully, unknown to the emigrated Lennon / Shanahan families, the St. Mary’s gravesite was sold some sixty years later.
+Regretfully, unknown to the emigrated Lennon / Shanahan families, the St. Mary’s gravesite was sold some 60 years later.

 His Republican idealism, however, suffered grievous blows in 1921 and 1922.
-Moving through West Waterford with a mobile and effective force of some 40 trained guerrillas, he was faced with what he regarded as the “grave error” of the “premature” 11 July Truce of 1921.
-Lacking civic training (having left school at age fifteen during Easter Week 1916) he became the twenty-one-year-old “effective military governor” of a less than receptive Redmondite Waterford City in March 1922.
+Moving through West Waterford with a mobile and effective force of some 40 trained guerrillas, he was faced with what he regarded as the “grave error” of the “premature” 11 July truce of 1921.
+Lacking civic training (having left school at age 15 during Easter Week 1916) he became the 21-year-old “effective military governor” of a less-than-receptive Redmondite Waterford City in March 1922.

 The ensuing “unmentionable” (his word) civil war saw him taking up arms against former comrades.
-With the first and last shots fired from his Ballybricken Prison redoubt, he was forced to retreat westward to Mt.
-Congreve demesne where, over a period of three days and nights, they “drank … out completely” the “well-stocked wine cellar.”
-Feeling “disgusted” he resigned as Vice Commanding Officer effective 1 August 1922, noting “we were not going to live off the good country people again.”
+With the first and last shots fired from his Ballybricken Prison redoubt, he was forced to retreat westward to Mount Congreve demesne where, over a period of three days and nights, they “drank … out completely” the “well-stocked wine cellar.”
+Feeling “disgusted” he resigned as vice commanding officer effective 1 August 1922, noting “we were not going to live off the good country people again.”

 “Sleeping rough” with confinement in unheated jails led to a relatively mild bout of consumption (TB).
-1918-1922 experiences resulted in “neurasthenia” / anxiety (PTSD) compounded by a manageable alcoholism he eventually emigrated in early 1927.
+Experiences from 1918 to 1922 resulted in “neurasthenia” / anxiety (PTSD) compounded by a manageable alcoholism; he eventually emigrated in early 1927.
 This made possible by the sale of the Lennon / Shanahan interest in the Town Park at the Lookout.

-Recognizing the Fascist threat, he criticized, in a letter to the IRISH TIMES, the Roman Catholic Church for supporting Spanish dictator Franco.
-He noted that the Church “, serve God and mammon.”
+Recognizing the Fascist threat, he criticized, in a letter to The Irish Times, the Roman Catholic Church for supporting Spanish dictator Franco.
+He noted that the Church "serve(s) God and mammon.”

-The Walshes, Una, Joe, and daughter Janet (Helleris), were expunged from the roles of their Clonmel church after a letter from their parish priest observed that Una “had endangered her immortal soul” for espousing allegedly communist views.
+The Walshes, Una, Joe, and daughter Janet (Helleris) were expunged from the roles in their Clonmel church after a letter from their parish priest observed that Una “had endangered her immortal soul” for espousing allegedly communist views.

 George’s employment prospects were further clouded by lack of a modicum of Irish (in all likelihood he was privately tutored at home with only 6 months in Abbeyside National School in 1915-1916) and a 1939 Dun Laoghaire “mixed” Presbyterian marriage, conceivably in violation of the Ne Temere decree.

-With the assistance of sympathetic Republican colleagues, he secured a responsible position with the Irish Tourist Association (or Board later known as Bord Failte), guiding the publication of the hailed ITA Topographical Survey.
+With the assistance of sympathetic Republican colleagues, he secured a responsible position with the Irish Tourist Association (or Board, later known as Bord Failte), guiding the publication of the hailed ITA Topographical Survey.
 He formulated what were to be largely ignored plans for developing the nascent tourism industry.
-Due to wartime exigencies he, along with others, was made redundant but then quickly secured a temporary position as Secretary to the National Planning Conference.
-Plans for post World War II economic development in Ireland were not well received by Taoiseach de Valera and government minister Sean MacEntee, for whom wife May Sibbald had, in the 1930s, served as secretary.
+Due to wartime exigencies he, along with others, was made redundant but then quickly secured a temporary position as secretary to the National Planning Conference.
+Plans for post-World War II economic development in Ireland were not well received by Taoiseach de Valera and government minister Sean MacEntee, for whom George's wife May Sibbald had, in the 1930s, served as secretary.

-In May 1947 an Abbey Theatre play (THE DARK ROAD based upon Troy’s DEAD STAR’S LIGHT) described the Lennon protagonist (“John Davern”) as “a communist, an anticleric, an agitator, a gunman.”
-Some five months later, mother and four-year-old son reluctantly left Dun Laoghaire via the mailboat and, departing Southampton, joined George in New York City.
+In May 1947, an Abbey Theatre play ("The Dark Road," based upon Troy’s "Dead Star's Light") described the Lennon protagonist (“John Davern”) as “a communist, an anticleric, an agitator, a gunman.”
+Some five months later, mother and 4-year-old son reluctantly left Dun Laoghaire via the mailboat and, departing Southampton, joined George in New York City.
 He later noted his wife as “never having left Ireland, save in the physical sense.”
-She lies buried in Rochester’s historic Mt.
-Hope Cemetery.
+She lies buried in Rochester’s historic Mount Hope Cemetery.

-Shown is a mid-1960’s portrait (exhibited at Rochester’s Memorial Art Gallery) of George by Ruth Carver.
-A family memorial plaque, denoting the nearby presence of George’s parents and grandparents, was mounted on the wall at St. Mary’s Roman Catholic Church in 2014
+Shown at the top is a mid-1960’s portrait (exhibited at Rochester’s Memorial Art Gallery) of George by Ruth Carver.
+Seen to the right is a family memorial plaque, denoting the nearby presence of George’s parents and grandparents, was mounted on the wall at St. Mary’s Roman Catholic Church in 2014.